CHAPTER 139. AMUSEMENT RIDES AND ATTRACTIONS

 § 139.6.
 Itinerary.

-The owner or operator of an amusement park, carnival, fair, or other itinerant amusement ride or attraction registered with the Department shall file an itinerary with the Department no less than 15 days prior to the operation of a ride or attraction for use by the public in this Commonwealth.
-The itinerary shall include the following:
+The owner or operator of an amusement park, carnival, fair, or other itinerant amusement ride or amusement attraction registered with the Department shall deliver an itinerary to the Department at least 15 days prior to the operation of a ride or attraction for use by the public in this Commonwealth.
+This delivery may be accomplished by mail, e-mail, personal delivery or fax transmission to the fax number provided in § 139.14 (relating to contacting the Department).
+The itinerary must include the following:

-(1) The name of the amusement ride or attraction owner.
+(1) The name of the amusement ride or amusement attraction owner.

 (2) The park owner.